5 Key Pharmacy Technician Duties You Can Expect on the Job

 - Problem-solving: Pharmacy techs should have the maturity to solve conflicts between patients, insurance companies and co-workers.

 - Organization: Pharmacy techs balance duties delegated by pharmacists like stocking shelves, keeping inventory while serving patients and customers.

 - Mathematical skills: Filling prescriptions and compounding medications require a strong understanding of necessary math concepts.

 - Detail-oriented: Serious health problems can result from mistakes with prescription types, amounts or interactions.
 Though pharmacists are directly responsible for the safety of the medications, pharmacy techs are a first line of defense for these risks.

 Now that you have a better understanding of pharmacy technician duties and responsibilities, could you picture yourself in this profession?
 If so, you’re ready to take the next step.

 Learn more about the path ahead of you in our article, “Your Prescription for How to Become a Pharmacy Technician.”

-EDITOR'S NOTE: This article was originally published in March 2015.
-It has since been updated to include information relevant to 2017.
+Editor’s Note: This article was originally published in March 2015.
+It has since been updated.